rmertens/rmertens.github.io/_posts/2016-6-18-Quick-Links.md

 title: Quick Links
 ---

 I really enjoy [Greg Linden](https://glinden.blogspot.com)'s +- bi-monthly quick links.
-Here's what caught my attention recently:
+Here's my personal version:

 * Coinbase, one of the largest cryptocurrency exchanges, discusses their security.
 This includes *"special machines in the office that are in a locked room, that you only use for SSH access"* and cameras to monitor who accesses these machines.